stormblog/sircmpwn.github.io/_posts/2018-05-03-Google-embraces-extends-extinguishes.md

 ---

-**2018-05-04 18:12 UTC**: I retract my critism of Google's open source portfolio as a whole, and acknowlege their positive impact on many projects.
+**2018-05-04 18:12 UTC**: I retract my criticism of Google's open source portfolio as a whole, and acknowledge their positive impact on many projects.
 However, of the projects explicitly mentioned I maintain that my criticism is valid.